2022 Fall and Winter Fun With 4-H

 4-H STEM Night with Ocean Explorers of the Deep – register on Eventbrite

 Calling all ocean explorers!
 Youth ages 8-14 can attend a themed STEM Night on campus at CCC&TI October 13 from 6-8 p.m.
 The 2022 4-H STEM challenge teaches youth about the interconnected nature between the ocean and humans.

 4-H Night at the Farm – RSVP to club leaders

 All enrolled 4-H’ers and are invited to attend 4-H Night at the Farm at Johnny Wilson Farm’s Pumpkin Patch on October 28 in the evening.
 Be sure to check in as you arrive.
 This event is hosted by the Livestock 4-H Club.

 This program is designed to empower young people to develop civic skills, learn about voting and participate in an election.
 It is non-partisan.
 We will use real candidates and cast votes, just like a real election.

 Voting will open online on October 20, and close on Election Day (November 8) at 7 p.m.

 Holiday Crafts will be hosted by Caldwell County 4-H in Lenoir at the Caldwell County Meeting Rooms (below the library) on December 10 from 9:30-11:30 a.m.
-More details will be shared closer to the event.
+Families with youth ages 5-18 are welcome to attend.